Developer blog

 Full code

-All three run end to end — submit, poll, download.
-Same live-verified contract as
+All three versions run end to end: submit, poll, download.
+Same live-verified contract as the snippets above.

 curl (bash)